-1 Sabine Baring-Gould, The Book of Werewolves (1865; Dublin, Nonsuch, 2007), p.
-77.
+4 Sabine Baring-Gould, The Book of Werewolves [1865] (Dublin: Nonsuch, 2007), p.
+77. All subsequent quotations are from this edition.
+Page numbers are given in brackets in the text.

-2 Jacqueline Simpson and Steve Roud, A Dictionary of English Folklore (Oxford, Oxford University Press, 2000), p.
+5 Jacqueline Simpson and Steve Roud, A Dictionary of English Folklore (Oxford: Oxford University Press, 2000), p.
 386.

-3 Emily Gerard, The Land Beyond the Forest: Facts, Figures and Fancies from Transylvania, 2 vols.
-(William Blackwood and Sons, Edinburgh and London, 1888; rpt.
-Cambridge, Cambridge University Press, 2010), I, p.
-324. Emily Gerard went with her husband, an officer in the Austrian army, to Transylvania for two years in 1883.
-In the years following, she wrote a full length account of her travels there (published in 1888), together with several articles which Bram Stoker drew on when researching his novel Dracula.
-Chapter XXV of volume 1 of Gerard's book is entitled 'The Roumanians: Death and Burial - Vampires and Werewolves' and is an account of the widespread belief in werewolves in amongst the people she encountered in the villages of Transylvania.
-For a summary of her life and works, see 'Emily Gerard', Orlando: Women's Writing in the British Isles from the Beginnings to the Present, http://orlando.cambridge.org/public/svPeople?person_id=geraem.
+6 Emily Gerard, The Land Beyond the Forest: Facts, Figures and Fancies from Transylvania, 2 vols (Edinburgh and London: William Blackwood and Sons, 1888; rpt.
+Cambridge: Cambridge University Press, 2010), I, p.
+324.

+Emily Gerard went with her husband, an officer in the Austrian army, to Transylvania for two years in 1883.
+In the years following, she wrote a full-length account of her travels there (published in 1888), together with several articles which Bram Stoker drew on when researching his novel Dracula.
+Chapter 25 of volume I of Gerard's book is entitled 'The Roumanians: Death and Burial - Vampires and Werewolves' and is an account of the widespread belief in werewolves in amongst the people she encountered in the villages of http://orlando.cambridge.org/public/svPeople?person_id=geraem [accessed 12 July 2018].
 Kaja Franck has documented Gerard's influence on the literary werewolf, particularly in relation to Bram Stoker's work.
 See 'Dracula: The Wolf in Vampire's Clothing', in 'The Development of the Literary Werewolf: Language, Subjectivity and Animal/Human boundaries', PhD thesis, University of Hertfordshire, 2016, pp. 38-78.